arthur-sahakyan/unit_testing/README.md

-run npm test for running all testes
+run npm test for running all tests